 i.
 General review of the previous year’s programming, including the following:

-3. Where the programming’s community representation can
+3. Where the programming’s community representation can improve.

 4. Discussion of possible recruitment focus(es) for the coming